SAEON/somisana/README.md

 Code is bundled as Docker images.
 To publish versions of the tooling in this repository tag and push code appropriately.

 - All the python scripts are packed as a single Docker image.
-Whenever the Python scripts change, a new version of the saeon/somisana_python-scripts Docker image must be pushed
+Whenever the Python scripts change, a new version of the saeon/somisana_toolkit Docker image must be pushed
 - The Python scripts base image should only need to be updated when a new version of python is desired

 ## saeon/somisana_geopython

 The tag format is `geopython.v*`

-## saeon/somisana_python-scripts
+## saeon/somisana_toolkit

-The tag format is `python-scripts.v*`
+The tag format is `toolkit.v*`

 # Deployment